lookfirst/enumerate-angular/README.md

 # Enumerate-Angular

-Simple little angular directive that shows a nice number on the screen.
+Simple little angular directive that shows a nice number on the screen using mostly CSS.

 ![enumerate](demo.png)